-The Kermorvan peninsula is one of the main jewels of the Pays d'Iroise.
-It is at the same time an immense beach open on a splendid bay, a long walk on a steep path winding over a wild coast, an isolated islet surmounted by a 19th century fort, an emblematic lighthouse relegated at the very end of a rocky point and an unobstructed view of an active port that extends into a magnificent aber.
-Owned by the Conservatoire du Littoral, the entire peninsula is now protected and maintained by the Communauté de Communes du Pays d'Iroise.
+The Kermorvan peninsula is one of the main jewels of the Iroise Country.
+It boasts an immense beach overlooking a splendid bay, a long walk on a steep path winding over a wild coastline, an isolated islet ( a romantic headland cut off at high tide and crown with a 19th century fort ), an emblematic lighthouse at the far end of a rocky point and an unobstructed view of an active port that extends into a magnificent estuary.
+Owned by the Conservatoire du Littoral, the entire peninsula is now protected and maintained by the 'Iroise Communauté'.

-The walking tour of about an hour and a half is worth it : the path, sometimes narrow, often crowded with rocky outcrops, equipped with stairs to climb the steepest slopes, follows a hilly coast that is a delight for joggers.
+The full walking tour takes about an hour and a half and is well worth it : the path is sometimes narrow with rocky outcrops, however there are steps to climb the steepest slopes.
+The hilly path is a must for joggers and walkers alike.
 If you are not too sure of your balance, bring hiking poles, especially if the ground is a little wet.

-Coming from Brest or Le Conquet, take the road between the inner port of Le Conquet and the pond of Kerjan, direction St-Renan, Plouarzel.
+Coming from Brest or Le Conquet, take the road between the inner port of Le Conquet and the Kerjan lake, direction St-Renan, Plouarzel.
 Turn left at the first crossroads towards Ploumoguer-Plouarzel.
 At the next crossroads, turn left towards the Kermorvan peninsula and the Blancs Sablons beach.
 Parking in the isthmus at the end of the road.

-You are at the narrowest point of a long peninsula that separates the ria du Conquet from the cove of the Blancs Sablons and the Mer d'Iroise.
+You are at the narrowest point of a long peninsula that separates the Ria of Le Conquet from the bay of the Blancs Sablons and the Iroise Sea.
 On both sides the view is superb.
 The port and the houses of Le Conquet lie to the south, while to the north the large beach of Blancs Sablons extends for more than two kilometres.

 Cross the barrier and walk along the small asphalt road.

-150 m from the car park, let's go down to the coastal path that opens at the bottom of a wide staircase on the right.
+150 m from the car park, take the coastal path via the wide flight of steps on the right that lead down.

-We follow the eastern side of the peninsula.
+Follow the eastern side of the peninsula.
 On the right is the long beach of Blancs Sablons, which is divided into four parts by three rocky spurs at high tide.
 It is the meeting place for lovers of all kinds of water sports and paragliding.
-It is also a meeting place for the many bathers from Brest over the weekend.
+It is also a prized destination for the many beach goers and bathers from Brest during the weekend and holiday periods.

 Below the trail, the isolated rocks are the resting place for seagulls and cormorants.
-Further on, in a cove on the coast, you may see introductory sessions from the Diving Club of Le Conquet.
-In this place, the transparency of the water is remarkable.
+Further on, there is a delightfully sheltered cove on the coast, you may see off-shore the Diving Club boat of Le Conquet where both experienced divers and new comers enjoy the remarkably clear water.

-The path then leads to a crosspaths.
-If you wish to shorten the route, you can turn left and then right to reach the lighthouse.
+The path then leads to a crossroad.
+The shorter route takes a left turn and then right to reach the lighthouse.
 But that would be depriving yourself of the most beautiful part of this itinerary.
-Instead, let's continue along the coast to the right.
-We'll come back here later.
+Instead, continue along the coast to the right.
+You'll come back here later.

-We soon arrive at a small promontory that embraces a magnificent view of the Ilette dominated by its fort.
-This pretty name of the Ilette is in fact a pronunciation of its former name, the Ilet, by making sound the final t, as it is customary in Brittany.
-But the Ilet is the French deformation of its Breton name Lined.
-Fishermen refer to the northern tip of this islet as Korn Lined.
+You soon arrive at a small promontory that boasts a magnificent view of the Ilette, dominated by its fort.
+This pretty name of the Ilette is in fact the phonetic pronunciation of its former name, Ilet, where the final T would not normally be prononced in French.
+However, Ilet originally was the French interpretation of its Breton name Lined.
+Fishermen refer to the northern headland of this islet as Korn Lined.

-As for the fort, which makes it original, it is part of the fortifications erected along the coast in the middle of the 19th century.
+The fort was constructed as part of the fortifications erected along the coast line in the middle of the 19th century.

-The trail leads us to examine this fort more closely.
+The path leads us to examine this fort more closely.

-It is a crenellated guard corps, type n°2 of 1847, intended to defend the passage to the bay of Brest as well as to prevent any landing in the Anse des Blancs Sablons.
-Colonial disputes with England had led King Louis-Philippe to defend the entire area as a matter of priority.
-The work continued until 1852, regardless of the political changes that France underwent at that time.
+It is a crenelated guard corps, type n°2 of 1847, intended to defend the passage to the bay of Brest as well as to prevent any landing in thebay of Blancs Sablons.
+Colonial disputes with England led King Louis-Philippe to build defences over the entire area as a matter of priority.
+The work continued until 1852, regardless of the political changes that France underwent during that time.
 We can guess the difficulties associated with this site, which could only be supplied at high tide and in calm weather by shallow-draught boats.

-This fortification included a permanent garrison that had several stores ( powder, food and military arsenal ), a cistern, and housing for its personnel under the artillery terrace.
-A drawbridge defended the entrance and one can still see the projecting bretèches, the wide openings for the guns and the battlements of shooting which, like medieval archways, are distributed in two rows over the entire wall.
+This fortification included a permanent garrison that had several stores ( gun powder, food and military ), a cistern, and housing for its personnel under the artillery terrace.
+A drawbridge defended the entrance and one can still see the projecting gate houses, the wide openings for the guns and the battlements which, like medieval archways, are set in two rows covering the entire wall.

 Access is only possible on foot at low tide .
-However, the passage is difficult because the tombolo separating this islet from the mainland is made of large rocks covered with slippery algae and the time allocated to the visitor is reduced because of the rising tide.
+However, the passage is difficult because the causeway separating this islet from the mainland is made up of large rocks covered with slippery seeweed and the time allocated to the visitor is reduced because of the rising tide.

 Tide times today, click on the following link : SHOM

-Leaving the Ilette behind us, we continue our journey on the path towards the south.
-In the distance, the tip of Kermorvan and its lighthouse soon appear.
+Leaving Ilette behind, continue on the path heading south.
+In the distance, the headland of Kermorvan and its lighthouse are soon visible.

 The path now runs along the west face of the peninsula.
-Between the latter and the islands of Béniguet, Litiry and Quéménès, this part of the Iroise Sea is called the Four Channel.
-Further on in the direction of Molène and Ouessant, it is the channel of La Helle.
-Until the oil spill of 1978, triggered by the sinking of the Amoco Cadiz, much of the intense navigation around the Breton headland was carried out by this shortcut.
-It is now mandatory to use the Ushant line behind the islands.
-The channels of the Four and the Helle are reserved for fishing and pleasure boats, ships of the French Navy and, under certain conditions only, those carrying passengers.
+Looking out to sea you can observe the islands of Béniguet, Litiry and Quéménès, this stretch of the Iroise Sea is called the Four Channel.
+Further on, in the direction of Molène and Ouessant ( Ushant ), is the channel of La Helle.
+Until the oil spill of 1978, caused by the sinking of the Amoco Cadiz, much of the intense navigation around the Breton headland was carried out via this shortcut.
+It is now mandatory to use the Ushant shipping lines behind the islands.
+The channels of the Four and the Helle are reserved for fishing and pleasure boats, the French Navy and, under certain conditions Brittany Ferries.

-On the way to Bilbao, the ferry Cap Finistère navigates along the Kermorvan peninsula
+On the way to Bilbao, the ferry Cap Finistère navigates past the Kermorvan peninsula

-We pass by one of the many tobruks that the German occupier built along the coast during the Second World War.
+You pass by one of the many tobruks or ringstand bunkers that the German occupier built along the coast during the Second World War.
 This type of individual concrete bunker was discreet and concealed a lookout armed with an MG-34 machine gun.